S3-working-group/s3-practical-guide/docs/all.md

 ##### Step 5: Act

-Finally, it’s time to act on what was agreed.
+Finally, it's time to act on what was agreed.

 ##### Step 6: Review and Improve

-It’s helpful to regularly review decisions in light of the outcomes that arise from acting on them, so you can reflect on learning and use that information to identify opportunities for improving any decisions you have made.
+It's helpful to regularly review decisions in light of the outcomes that arise from acting on them, so you can reflect on learning and use that information to identify opportunities for improving any decisions you have made.

 As well as reviewing outcomes, remember to also review your decisions regarding: